 Mining’s Next Frontier: Deep Sea Vents.
 New Scientist, June 2011.
 Interactive map of the world’s hydrothermal vents, published with Deep Sea Gold Rush special report and made with Google Fusion Tables.

 Innovation In America.
-November 2010.
+New Scientist, January 2011.
 Where are the hubs of invention?
-Explore overachieving and underachieving cities, based on patents awarded.
+As President Barack Obama talked of a “Sputnik Moment,” this graphic explored overachieving and underachieving cities, based on patents awarded.
 Made with Tableau Public.

 Consumer Perception vs Environmental Realities.
 New Scientist, February 2010.
 Which companies deserve an eco-friendly reputation?
 Interactive graphic with Hey, Green Spender special report.
 Made with R and Flash.